 6. Make quality sleep, plenty of water, and daily sweating all priorities.
 Lack of sleep and pure water exacerbates the craving for processed foods.
 Establish a nightly sleep routine, encourage ample water drinking, and offer a variety of whole foods.
 Feeling tired and cranky, lacking energy, or becoming moody is often a sign of dehydration and/or lack of sleep.
 Sleep, water (from the Ionizer Plus), and the consumption of a variety of colorful, healthy foods need to be a non-negotiable daily ritual.

 Sweating is not only an important part of our physical well-being, but in these modern times of water and air-borne pollution, toxic chemicals, heavy metals, poor dietary and exercise habits, and sedentary lifestyles, the therapeutic internal cleansing of regular sweating is critical to maintain a healthy body and mind.
-I recommend the Thermal Life Infrared Sauna for children and adults.
+I recommend the Thermal Life or Transcend Infrared Sauna for children and adults.
 Families that take saunas together are healthier and happier.
 In my private practice, I always see children's and adults' health change for the better when they take regular saunas and drink water from the Ionizer Plus.
 These three products I refer to as the Terrific Trio Healthy Living Products.
 To read a comprehensive article I wrote on the therapeutic benefits of sweating and taking infrared saunas, please click HERE.
 To order a Thermal Life Infrared Sauna for your home or office now or to get more information, call Emily at High Tech Health, their Product Specialist.
 She can answer all of your questions.
 For a limited time, you can get a $500 discount on your purchase when you use the code "Susan Smith Jones."
 The Thermal Life Infrared Sauna is an investment, to be sure, and in investment in your health is the best gift you can give yourself.
 It will change your life for the better and help you create the vitality and high-level wellness you've always desired and deserved.
 Children and adults, alike, all benefit from the sweating that comes from taking an infrared sauna.

 7. Be prepared.
 Graze throughout the day on whole foods.
 This goes for children and adults.
 When the blood sugar level drops too low, you’ll crave eating anything that’s quick and often void of nutrients.
 Keep plastic storage bags on hand filled with healthy foods so you and the kids don’t become famished.
 Being very hungry distorts common sense.